 Be the Change.
 Through the Sodina website, blog, and social media channels, we are asking for your help to engage and inspire people to collaborate, share, listen, and to intentionally connect more freely with each other.
 We’ll do this through stories, ideas, and challenging the status quo.
-This is meant to encourage people to get their family and friends, and even themselves, to share their stories of a loved one lost to violence in the hopes of building empathy and compassion towards others.
+This is meant to encourage people to get their family, friends, and even themselves to share their stories of a loved one lost to violence in the hopes of building empathy and compassion towards others.
 As these stories and ideas are shared, a constellation of healing and learning is cultivated within and between communities.
-People will realize the stories they are reading or hearing could be their own or those of someone close to them, and move them to take action.
+People will realize the stories they are reading or hearing could be their own or those of someone close to them, and be moved to take action.

-This is an evolving project and thus there are other things we hope to accomplish with this project as well.
-So please stay tuned for updates on our progress.
+This is an evolving project and therefore there are other things we hope to accomplish with this project as well, so please stay tuned for updates on our progress.
 It is support like yours that will help roll this out.

 Please take a look and follow us as we grow: